wormhole-foundation/relayer-engine/README.md

 1. Non-validating guardiand node (spy) that is connected to the Guardian Gossip Network.
 2. Listener that observes filtered signed VAAs pushed from the spy and decides whether to create workflow objects to process these VAAs
 3. Redis database that workflows are enqueued on by the Listener.
-Can also function with an in-memory store for ease of development
 4. Executor that pops off workflows from the database and processes them.
 This module has access to hot wallets and submits transactions on one or more blockchains

-The relayer engine modularizes the Listener and Executor component through a [Plugin Interface](./relayer-engine/packages/relayer-plugin-interface/src/index.ts) to enable custom filtering and off-chain processing of VAAs respectively.
+The relayer engine parameterizes the Listener and Executor component through a [Plugin Interface](./relayer-engine/packages/relayer-plugin-interface/src/index.ts) to enable custom filtering and off-chain processing of VAAs respectively.

 The **Listener** portion of the Plugin component defines